ArthurD3nt/zettelkasten/Variables.md

 >Since strings are immutable, making too many concatenations with the + operator might be ineficfient.
 In such cases it’d be better if you used a StringBuffer which efficiently concatenates strings.
 > ![[Pasted image 20221025152941.png]]

+## Private
+> Le variabili private iniziano con `_`
+> You cannot have named optional parameters starting with an underscore.

 ---
 #IUM #flutter 2022-10-25